dodona-edu/judge-html/docs/pages/element-class.md

 div.has_color("background-color", "rgb(0, 0, 255)")  # By rgb value
 div.has_color("background-color", "rgba(0, 0, 255, 1.0)")  # By rgba value
 div.has_color("background-color", "#0000FF")  # By hex value
+div.has_color("background-color", "#0000FF", "hover")  # By hex value, with pseudoclass hover

 div.has_color("background-color", "blue", allow_inheritance=True)  # Allow inheriting from the parent <body>
 ```